Income-Related Benefits

 The catch is that it must be made to a 501(c)(3) charity – not a private foundation or donor-advised fund.

-The QCD will satisfy your RMD; if you do it properly, it won’t increase your adjusted gross income.
+The QCD will satisfy your RMD; doing it properly won’t increase your adjusted gross income.

 Prepare in Advance with a Financial Plan